Chinese Canadians in Greater Vancouver: Culture and recreation

 The Chinese Canadian Military Museum Society is located in Vancouver.
 It was created in 1998 and maintains a museum in that city.

 The Hong Kong Fair serves as a meeting event for Vancouverites of Hong Kong ancestry.

 Terminology

-Chinese Vancouverites and Chinese British Columbians coined the term "Saltwater City" for Vancouver.

 "Hongcouver"

 The city is sometimes called "Hongcouver", by international media due to the size of the Chinese population; the term is no longer used locally and is regarded as derogatory.

 The nickname "Hongcouver" refers to the large numbers of Chinese in Vancouver.
 The nickname originated from the attraction of Hong Kong immigrants.

 John Belshaw, a University of Victoria faculty member and author of Becoming British Columbia: A Population History, wrote that Vancouver's "bitter elite" created the term.
 Beginning in fall of 1988, and through the early 1990s some Greater Vancouver businesses sold T-shirts with the word "Hongcouver" on them.
 Use of the word by Vancouverites increased as more and more Chinese moved in.

 David Ley, author of Millionaire Migrants: Trans-Pacific Life Lines, described it as an "imagined" term bringing an "exaggerated caricature" that was "fabricated" by media in North America and Hong Kong.
 Ley argued that "The motivation for presenting this entity was in part satirical, possibly on occasion racist".
 Miro Cernetig of the Vancouver Sun wrote that the term Hongcouver was "an era's impolitic catch-phrase for the xenophobia and palpable occidental unease in Vancouver at the prospect of a profound upheaval in society."
 Nathaniel M. Lewis, author of "Urban Demographics and Identities," described the term as "derogatory."
 Anu Sahota of the CBC described it as an "offensive term".
 Katie King, the author of Networked Reenactments: Stories Transdisciplinary Knowledges Tell, wrote that Vancouver was "lampooned in economic racist terms" through the word "Hongcouver".

 Ley argued that there was also "insight" in the term "Hongcouver".
 Linda Solomon Wood of the Vancouver Observer stated that Hongcouver was one of several affectionate terms for Vancouver.